Botpress Cloud: Studio Interface

 Timeout

-This can happen if the user is distracted or if there is a delay in their internet connection.
+This can happen if the user gets distracted with something else or if there is a delay in their internet connection.

 Conversation End